 After breakfast, go back to Nyaung Shwe by boat, check into the hotel, rent a bike and go.
 Visit Khaung Daing hot springs and the Shwe Yan Pyay monastery, and sip wine while watching the sunset at the Red Mountain winery.

 Day 5.
 Going to Bagan and Bagan

-Heho to Bagan flight.Arrival in Bagan in the early afternoon.
-Getting acquainted with Bagan.Sunset at Temple optional.
+Heho to Bagan flight.Arrive in Bagan in the early afternoon.
+Getting acquainted with Bagan.Sunset at Temple is optional.

 Day 6.
 Temples of Bagan

 A hot air balloon flight is optional because it’s expensive but recommended.Visiting the best temples of Bagan.Sunset at the temple.

 Day 7.
 Taung Kalat monastery tour and Bagan.